 Main Street Picton is lined with art galleries, clothing boutiques, foodie destinations (check out the Agrarian Market) and shops filled with home decor and vintage finds (must visit: Frugal & Company).

 Picton is quickly becoming a foodie destination, with some of the area’s best restaurants, cafes, pubs and live music venues.
 Among our favourites: Blumen Garden, the Waring House, the County Canteen and the Acoustic Grill.
-See below for a complete list of our favourite restaurants in Picton.
+See below for a partial list of our favourite restaurants in Picton.

 Picton is ground zero for the County’s burgeoning craft beer scene and home to Barley Days, the County Canteen, 555, Prince Eddy’s and Parson’s Brewery, just outside of town.